"Why am I not on DVD yet?"

-But in what I feel is a case of guilt by association, they are often joined on these lists (i.e. TV Guide's) by THE MISADVENTURES OF SHERIFF LOBO, an underrated and often funny show that doesn’t deserve the hate.
+But in what I feel is a case of guilt by association, they are often joined on these lists (i.e. TV Guide's) by THE MISADVENTURES OF SHERIFF LOBO, an underrated and (for a while) pretty funny show that doesn’t deserve all the hate.

 Like BILKO, Sheriff Lobo was stationed in the middle of nowhere (Orly County, Georgia) and his schemes were usually foiled; he’d typically stumble onto a real crime, and have to solve it---often recovering money which he (of course) didn’t get to keep.
 Like F TROOP’s Sgt.
-O’Rourke, Lobo also had a not-too-bright assistant (Mills Watson as Deputy Perkins) providing plenty of pratfalls.
+O’Rourke, Lobo also had a not-too-bright assistant (Mills Watson as Deputy Perkins) providing plenty of pratfalls and misunderstandings (in this case, heavier on the former).
 Add in more wrecked police cars in Orly County than in Hazzard (yes, really) and plenty of shapely ladies in cutoffs each week and the result was a show that was usually amusing and easy to take.
 It was about like DUKES would have been if Roscoe had been the main character and as smart as Boss Hogg.

-Don’t get me wrong, SHERIFF LOBO is far from a "lost classic".
+Don’t get me wrong.
+SHERIFF LOBO is far from a "lost classic".
 It was outlandish, slapsticky, silly as Hell.
 There were episodes involving mechanical sharks, UFO's, "Disco Fever", Larry Storch as a hillbilly patriarch and Dean Martin just passin' through Orly.
-Still, was LOBO any sillier than the aforementioned DUKES, CARTER COUNTRY, or the "Super Fonz" era HAPPY DAYS?
+Still, was LOBO any sillier than the aforementioned DUKES or the "Super Fonz" era HAPPY DAYS?

 THE MISADVENTURES OF SHERIFF LOBO was a pretty popular show when it originally aired, despite a daunting Nielsen test for survival: Tuesday nights at 8 ET, up against ABC powerhouses HAPPY DAYS and ANGIE, which were both top 5 shows the prior season.
 LOBO actually made some inroads, knocking HAPPY DAYS from 4th to 16th and ANGIE from 5th to out of the top 25 altogether.
 LOBO had several top 25 showings and became the first NBC show to get renewed in the time slot since 1976 (BAA BAA BLACK SHEEP).